onlyquake/xonotic-wiki/Music.markdown

     -   http://freepats.zenvoid.org/olpc-sounds/
         -   http://lopho.org/xonotic/olpc\_sound\_samples\_v2.torrent

-How-To’s
+How-To's
 --------

 **How to add a sound track to Xonotic?**

 -   Copy the track file to the *data/sound/cdtracks* folder
 -   Add the name of the track (without the extension) at the end of the cvar *g\_cdtracks\_remaplist*, on the file *defaultXonotic.cfg*.
 Count all tracks and remember the position of the added one, this information will be used on the following step.
--   Open the file <name of map>.mapinfo (*on data/xonotic-maps.pk3dir/maps*) and add a line with the text “cd loop x”.
+-   Open the file <name of map>.mapinfo (*on data/xonotic-maps.pk3dir/maps*) and add a line with the text "cd loop x".
 This x should be the position of the track within the cvar *g\_cdtracks\_remaplist*.

 **How to add a sound track to a non official map?**

 -   Copy the track to the folder *sound/cdtracks/* (inside the pk3 file)
--   Open the file *<name of map>.mapinfo* and add a line with the text “cd loop <track filename>”
+-   Open the file *<name of map>.mapinfo* and add a line with the text "cd loop <track filename>"